ultravideo/rtp-benchmarks/README.md

 ### Latency benchmarking

 Latency benchmark sends the packet from sender and the receiver sends the packet back immediately.
-Start the receiver before you start the sender.
+Start the sender before you start the receiver.

 Latency sender example:
 ```